-The best safety precaution is an alert and competent operator.
-Thoroughly instruct new operators so they demonstrate an adequate understanding of the equipment and its operation.
-Regular retraining must be scheduled to maintain a high degree of proficiency.
+The best safety precaution is an alert and trained operator.
+Train new operators thoroughly and have them demonstrate an adequate understanding of the equipment and its operation.
+A regular retraining schedule should be administered to ensure operators maintain a high degree of proficiency.